Ali498609/Entitycloaked/README.md

 1. The user provides a folder of images they want to anonymize.
 2. A YOLOv11 model detects human faces.
-3. A custom overlay image (e.g., emoji or panda face) is resized and positioned over each detected face.
+3. A custom overlay image (e.g., emoji or blurred pngs) is resized and positioned over each detected face.
 4. The edited image is saved to a separate output folder.

 ---